annajosenk-netizen/TWTExam/README.md

 8. On the bottom pane, tap Status (Contacts) if you want to modify who can view your status.
 9. Tap <img src="send.png" width="15" height="15"/>.

 This updates your status by adding a new video.

+This adds the new video to the end of your current active status sequence.

 ### Updating Status by adding a new Photo